taustation-fan/players-guide/README.md

 *intelligence* and *social* stats, but reverts back to the physical stats of the clone.

+There are currently three types of clones in the game: 3D-printed, vat-grown and *Premium*.
+Even though most of the stations will have Clones facility, not all of the stations provide all three types of clones.

+3D-printed and vat-grown clones can be bought with credits, with the cost dependent on the player's level.
+The main differences between them are:
+* 3D-printed clones are around 50% cheaper than vat-grown
+* 3D-printed clones might experience mutations while created - meaning that their stats have a chance to get lower than the original ones.
+You can, however, purchase the *Positive mutation* perk for 20 bonds that will actually make your 3D-printed clone "better" than original you!
+* 3D-printed clones always have the same genotype as original.
+However, if you purchase a vat-grown clone, you can select its genotype against an additional payment of 20 bonds.

+Both vat-grown and 3D-printed clones have a fixed gestation time of 100 segments, which can be halved for 70 bonds.

-3D-printed clones can be bought with credits, with the cost dependent on the player's level. *Premium* clones cost a flat rate of 100 bonds, and offer the advantage that you can later update them to your current physical stats.
-You can spend 20 bonds per clone to update it to your current physical stats.
+*Premium* clones cost a flat rate of 99 bonds, and offer the advantage that you can later update them to your current physical stats.
+You can spend 20 bonds per clone to update them all to your current physical stats.

+The gestation time of a *premium* clone is 200 segments and can be halved for additional 99 bonds.

 # Tactics, Strategy and Advice